Mukul2000/Medium-Clone-API-/README.md

 API from scratch for a medium clone
 This is my implementation of the API specified at [Real world API][http://realworld.io] (API documentation in /api folder).

+You can make API requests to : https://conduit-medium-clone-api.herokuapp.com/

 ## Technologies used :
 1. NodeJS - Platform
 2. Javscript - Programming Language